Custom Connections

 Throwing connection errors

-It's valuable to know if a connection is valid or not, and to track errors if and when a connection fails to connect.
+It's important to know whether a connection is valid and to track any connection failures.

-in order to signal to Prismatic that there is something wrong with the connection (unable to connect to endpoint, invalid credentials, etc).
+to signal to Prismatic that there's a problem with the connection (such as inability to connect to an endpoint or invalid credentials).

-For example, if you know the API you integrate with returns a 401 "Unauthorized" when credentials are invalid, you could throw a ConnectionError
+For example, if you know the API returns a 401 "Unauthorized" response for invalid credentials, you could throw a ConnectionError

-if your HTTP client returns a status code 401:
+when your HTTP client receives a status code 401:

 import { action, ConnectionError, util } from "@prismatic-io/spectral";